claudia-pacheco/perfumes-frontend/README.md

 ## Challenges and Wins

 This time around I found the challenge and wins were quite 50-50.
 Definitely found the Django framework quite complex compared to previous ones I have used.
 The terminology and syntax were quite difficult to grasp compared to previous frameworks.
 There is so much to keep track of when initially setting up a project with Django that I got confused at times.

 On a brighter note, I am very pleased with the styling achieved in such little amount of time.
+Using a syling library was a challenge I wanted to take.
+Although the concepts were new and sometimes not always the most intuitive, I really enjoyed using MaterialUI.

 ## Key Learnings